codacy-open-source-projects-scans/mongodb/src/mongo/db/catalog/README.md

 #### Cleanup After Unclean Shutdown

 After an unclean shutdown, all expired pre-images are truncated at startup.
 WiredTiger truncate cannot guarantee a consistent view of previously truncated data on unreplicated, untimestamped ranges after a crash.
 Unlike the oplog, the change stream collections aren't logged, don't persist any special timestamps, and it's possible that previously truncated documents can resurface after shutdown.

-#### Change Collection Truncation

-Change collections are per tenant - and there is one `ChangeCollectionTruncateMarkers` per tenant.
-The `ChangeStreamChangeCollectionManager` maps the UUID of a tenant's change collection to its corresponding 'ChangeCollectionTruncateMarkers'.

-Each tenant has a set 'expireAfterSeconds' parameter.
-An entry is expired if its 'wall time' is more than 'expireAfterSeconds' older than the node's current wall time.
-A truncate marker is expired if its last record is expired.

 #### Pre Images Collection Truncation